Chicago Construction Accident Lawyer

 Skilled Chicago Construction Injury Attorneys Protecting the Injured

-The Chicago truck accident lawyers of Phillips Law Offices have been fighting for clients injured in construction site accidents for over 65 years.
+Phillips Law Offices has been fighting for clients injured in construction site accidents for over 65 years.
 Our law firm deals in all areas of personal injury law and wrongful death lawsuits, including on-the-job injuries and workers’ compensation cases.

 Construction accidents can lead to profound and life-changing injuries.
 What’s more, this type of injury can leave you unable to work at your job for a long period of time or even permanently.
 This makes a construction injury even more devastating in terms of its financial impact on the victim and his or her family members.